Exact Recovery of Community Structures Using DeepWalk and Node2vec: Introduction

 We emphasize that our focus on stochastic blockmodel graphs is done purely for ease of exposition.
-Indeed, most of our results will still hold for the more general inhomogeneous Erd\H{o}s-R\'{e}nyi (ER) random graphs model, provided that the edge probabilities are sufficiently homogeneous, i.e., the minimum and maximum values for the edge probabilities are of the same order as $n$ increases.
-We recall that the inhomogeneous ER model only assume that the edges are independent Bernoulli random variables and hence is the most general model for edge independent random graphs.
-However, we might no longer be able to show that inhomogeneous ER random graphs possess a low-dimensional approximate representation, even when $n$ increases.
-See Section~\ref{sec:disc} for further discussion and reference to specific results.
+Indeed, most of our results continue to hold for the more general inhomogeneous Erd\H{o}s-R\'{e}nyi (IER) random graphs model \cite{bollobas2001random,hoff2002}, provided that the edge probabilities are sufficiently homogeneous, i.e., the minimum and maximum values for the edge probabilities are of the same order (possibly converging to $0$) as $n$ increases; recall that IER is one of the most general model for edge independent random graphs.
+In particular we can show that the co-occurrence matrices constructed from the sampled networks is uniformly close (entrywise) to that for the true but unknown edge probabilities matrices.
+However, as IER random graphs need not possess low-dimensional structure (even when $n$ increases), it is not clear what the embeddings obtained from these co-occurrence matrices represent.
+See Section~\ref{sec:disc} for further discussion.